-If this value is set, the call to TPDEQUEUE() is successful, and the message was queued with a reply queue, then the name of the reply queue is stored in REPLYQUEUE.
+If this value is set, the call to ${\tt TPDEQUEUE}$ () is successful, and the message was queued with a reply queue, then the name of the reply queue is stored in ${\tt REPLYQUEUE}$.
 Any reply to the message should go to the named reply queue within the same queue space as the request message.
-If TPQNOREPLYQ is set, the reply queue is not available.
+If ${\tt TPQNOREPLYQ}$ is set, the reply queue is not available.

 If this value is set, the call to TPDEQUEUE() is successful, and the message was queued with a failure queue, then the name of the failure queue is stored in FAILUREQUEUE.
 Any failure message should go to the named failure queue within the same queue space as the request message.
-If TPQNOFAILUREQ is set, the failure queue is not available.
+If TPQNOFAILUREQ is set, the failure queue is unavailable.

-The remaining settings in TPQUEDEF-REC are set to the following values when TPDEQUEUE() is called: TPQNOTOP, TPQNOBEFOREMSGID, TPQNOTIME_ABS, TPQNOTIME_REL, TPQNOEXPTIME_ABS, TPQNOEXPTIME_REL, and TPQNOEXPTIME_NONE.
+The remaining settings in TPQUEDEF-REC are set to the following values when TPDEQUEUE() is called: TPQNOTOP, TPQNOBEFOREMSGID, TPQNOTIME_ABS, TPQNOTIME_REL, TPQNOEXPTIME_ABS, TPQNOEXPTIME REL, and TPQNOEXPTIME NONE.

 If the call to TPDEQUEUE() fails and TP-STATUS is set to TPEDIAGNOSTIC, a value indicating the reason for failure is returned in DIAGNOSTIC.
-The valid settings for DIAGNOSTIC include those for TPENQUEUE() described in "TPQUEDEF-REC Structure" on page 4-6 (except for QMENOSPACE and QMERELEASE) and the following additional codes.
+The valid settings for DIAGNOSTIC include those for TPENQUEUE() described in TPQUEDEF-REC Structure (except for QMENOSPACE and QMERELEASE) and the following additional codes.